-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1576 Committee on Judiciary 2021 Neutral, if amended Requires superior courts to provide any court user access to a lactation room in any courthouse in which a lactation room is also provided to court employees, as specified.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1576 Committee on Judiciary 2022 Support, if funded Requires superior courts to provide any court user a ccess to a lactation room in any courthouse in which a lactation room is also provided to court employees, as specified.
 Requires the lactation room for court users to be located within the court facility in an area that is accessible to the public or in any location that is reasonably accessible to the public using the court facility.
-Except as provided, requires the lactation room for court users to meet all the requirements imposed on an employer with respect to providing a lactation room for employees.
-II, VI Creates significant security and cost concerns.
-AB 1796 Levine 2020 Oppose, unless amended Requires courts to provide, at locations where restraining order petitions are filed, a drop box for the filing of those petitions, both during and outside regular court operating hours.
-I, III, IV AB 2309 Bloom 2018 Sponsor Authorizes the Judicial Council to sell the West Los Angeles Courthouse and the Los Angeles Mental Health Courthouse, as specified, if the sale complies with certain requirements applicable to the disposal of court facilities and if the Judicial Council consults with, and first offers the right to purchase the property to, the County of Los Angeles.
+Except as provided, requires the lactation room for court users to meet all of the requirements imposed on an employer with respect to providing a lactation room for employees.
+II, VI Creates significant fiscal impact.
+AB1796 Levine 2020 Oppose, unless amended Requires courts to provide, at locations where restraining order petitions are filed, a drop box for the filing of those petitions, both during and outside regular court operating hours.
+I,III,IV AB 2309 Bloom 2018 Sponsor Authorizes the Judicial Council to sell the West Los Angeles Courthouse and the Los Angeles Mental Health Courthouse, as specified, if the sale complies with certain requirements a pplicable to the disposal of court facilities and if the Judicial Council consults with, and first offers the right to purchase the property to, the County of Los Angeles.
 Requires the net proceeds from the sale of the courthouses to be deposited into the Immediate and Critical Needs Account of the State Court Facilities Construction Fund.
-VI
+VI AB 581 Gomez 2015 Support Asks voters to approve a \$2 billion general obligation bond mea sure to fund deferred maintenance projects in state facilities.
+Provides that the funds shall only be used to address deferred maintenance projects on state-owned property and shall be made available for expenditure only upon appropriation by the Legislature in the annual Budget Act.
+Defines a state a gency as "any state agency, department, office, division, bureau, board, commission, district, a gricultural a ssociation, the California State University, the University of California, and the Judicial Council."
+VI AB 314 Gorell 2012 Oppose Requires that contracts pertaining to the acquisition and construction of court facilities be subject to the provisions of the Public ContractCode.
+II AB 2442 Williams 2012 Oppose, unless amended Establishes the California Hope Public Trust and authorizes it to control state-owned real property the trust determines it should control, including court facilities.
+IV

-JUDI Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence
+JUD Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence